 We have classes on Wednesday night for all ages from 7:00 PM to 8:15 PM during the school year.
+(Middle School and High School meet from 6:30 to 8:30 PM.)
 Some people are also involved once a week in small groups (some people call them Life Groups, Home Groups, etc.) where a group of about 8-20 meet in someone’s home and eat together, share what’s going on in their lives, and pray for each other.

 Can I listen to sermons online?